FabCloudTech/entra-id-iam-project/README.md

 ## Overview

-This lab documents the configuration and analysis of Microsoft Entra ID in a simulated healthcare organization.
+This project documents the configuration and analysis of Microsoft Entra ID in a simulated healthcare organization.
 The work covers user provisioning, group-based RBAC, password policy enforcement, and a documented architectural comparison between cloud and on-premises Active Directory identity management.

 ---